In-situ measurements of void fractions and bubble size distributions in bubble curtains: Results and validation

-In Figure \ref{fig:Bubsizeneedlecam}, we present results on the bubble size distribution for different gas flow rates $V$ and heights $z$ for both the Japanese hose but also for the conventional hose.
-For the other cases, no comparison to camera results was possible, either due to the high void fraction (below $z=2\,m$) or due to insufficient data (nozzle hose).
-The three samples for the conventional hose at $V = 1.12L/ms$ in Figure \ref{fig:Bubsizeneedlecam}a show similar agreement between $B_n$ and $B_c$ as observed in Figure \ref{fig:Input_calib}.
+In Figure \ref{fig:Bubsizeneedlecam}, we present results on the bubble size distribution for different gas flow rates $V$ and heights $z$ for both the porous hose and for the holes hose.
+For the other cases, no comparison to camera results was possible, either due to the high void fraction (below $z=2\,\mathrm{m}$) or due to insufficient data (nozzle hose).
+The three samples for the holes hose at $V = 1.12\,\mathrm{Lm^{-1}s^{-1}}$ in Figure \ref{fig:Bubsizeneedlecam}a show similar agreement between $B_n$ and $B_c$ as observed in Figure \ref{fig:Input_calib}.
 A more systematic assessment is possible from Figures \ref{fig:Bubsizeneedlecam}b,c,e,f where the parameters of the log-normal distribution obtained from the calibration ($d_{\mu,n}$, $\sigma_{n}$) are compared to those resulting from fitting $B_c$ ($d_{\mu,c}$, $\sigma_{c}$).
 The agreement for $d_{\mu}$ (Figure \ref{fig:Bubsizeneedlecam}b) is very good and also the slight trend of increasing $d_{\mu}$ with increasing $V$ is captured faithfully for the most part.
 The correspondence is somewhat worse for $\sigma$ (Figure \ref{fig:Bubsizeneedlecam}c), where $\sigma_n$ is seen to underpredict $\sigma_c$ consistently by about 15-20\%.
-We believe that part of this discrepancy is due to the fact that very small bubbles ($d_{eq} \leq 1mm$) are not picked up by the needle measurements.
-The bubble distributions originating from the conventional hose (see samples in Figure \ref{fig:Bubsizeneedlecam}d) differ significantly from those of the Japanese hose, which was used for calibration.
+We believe that part of this discrepancy is due to the fact that very small bubbles ($d_{eq} \leq 1\,\mathrm{mm}$) are not picked up by the needle measurements.
+The bubble distributions originating from the holes hose (see samples in Figure \ref{fig:Bubsizeneedlecam}d) differ significantly from those of the porous hose, which was used for calibration.
 Nevertheless, the agreement between camera and needle measurements overall remains equally as good for this case illustrating the robustness of our method.
-This can be judged by the results for $d_{\mu}$ (Figure \ref{fig:Bubsizeneedlecam}e) and $\sigma$ (Figure \ref{fig:Bubsizeneedlecam}f), where the former match somewhat less well compared to the Japanese hose, whereas the agreement for the latter is found to be better for the most part.
+This can be judged by the results for $d_{\mu}$ (Figure \ref{fig:Bubsizeneedlecam}e) and $\sigma$ (Figure \ref{fig:Bubsizeneedlecam}f), where the former match somewhat less well compared to the porous hose, but the agreement for the latter is found to be better for the most part.